 Can I smoke at Camp?

 Smoking is allowed at Camp in one designated area only.
 The camp buildings and forest surrounding the campgrounds are very dry and flammable by the end of the summer when we are on-site.
-We do offer a designated smoking area with some ash receptacles in a grassy area near the center of Camp.
-You can’t miss it: step outside the Main Lodge and listen for the sounds of raucous laughter and animated conversation, just about any time of the day or night.
+If past years are any indication, you won’t be able to miss the Smokers’ Table: listen for the sounds of raucous laughter and animated conversation, just about any time of the day or night.

 The owners of the property and our insurance company require that ALL other areas of the campgrounds remain non-smoking, including the waterfront, cabins, and porches.
 We require everyone attending Camp to abide by this very important rule.